dcrnofficial/doc/Quick start.md

 - **Prerequisites:**

-  1. Setup dcrd and have it running in the background.
+  1. Setup dcrnd and have it running in the background.

   2. Setup dcrwallet and have it running in the background.